maxloopinmok/weekly-report/48 - 2023 Monday July 10 to Sunday July 16.md

     - Ultimate CV : master the art of creating a winning CV with over 100 samples to help you get the job
     - How to write an impressive CV and cover letter : a comprehensive guide for job seeker
     - Linked : Conquer linkedin. get your dream job. own your future
+- tried 2 langchains:
+    - this langchain requires an openAI subscription to work: https://github.com/maxloosmu/llm
+    - this langchain requires a Mac to run and cannot run on WSL: https://github.com/maxloosmu/falcon-langchain